Together, We Influence the Federal Agenda by Demonstrating Our Impact, One Community at A Time.

 - Building strategic relationships with decision-makers at all levels, leveraging the collective strength and knowledge of our membership to improve federal policy.

 MANY will support your agency and the field in becoming every day advocates – providing access to experts and colleagues that can help you to tell your story and move the conversation forward.
 Watch for webinars, blog posts, and resources that speak to how we strengthen our advocacy efforts locally and nationally.
+Here are some of the previous and upcoming blog posts in our Government Relations Blog Series:

 By making a contribution to MANY’s advocacy project, you are leading the effort to ensure funding for essential youth services is maintained.
 Your support in educating decision-makers on the significance of these programs will help sustain their investment.
 Most importantly, you will be supporting a collaborative of local, state, and national organizations that will safeguard critical community supports for the youth and families we serve.